Yoni SteaM FAQ

 I have more questions.
 Who can I talk to?

 Vibrant Souls sells a product that we know is beneficial to many women, and while we are here to answer your questions, please keep in mind that our staff is not able to offer medical advice or provide consultation on personal health issues.
 Our knowledge is based on personal experiences, anecdotes, and research, but we are not qualified to give medical advice.
-To get support around your specific health concerns, consider booking an appointment to see an Ayurvedic Doctor at the Alandi Clinic or seek medical advice from a trained and certified herbalist, naturopath or physician who understands traditional remedies (Western doctors often do not have experience with ancient medicine, and therefore will have their doubts).
+To get support around your specific health concerns, consider booking an appointment to talk to our founder, Sierra Brashear, MA, who is an Ayurvedic Practitioner.
+You can book an appointment with her through her joint practice at Cultivate Balance.
+Please note, Western doctors often do not have experience with ancient medicine, and therefore will have their doubts.
 Most importantly, please follow your own intuition as you make decisions about your body.